 3. Forget to silence your phone or alarm

-While we’re on the topic of phones, let’s talk about one of the more embarrassing things that can happen while hunting.
+While we’re on the topic of phones, let’s talk about one of the more embarrassing things to avoid that can happen while hunting!

 You’ve been waiting all morning and you finally get your sights on a deer.
 You’ve done all the prep needed to take the shot and it’s all lined up.